coqui-ai/STT/doc/playbook/SCORER.md

 A scorer is a _language model_ and it is used by 🐸STT to improve the accuracy of transcription.
 A _language model_ predicts which words are more likely to follow each other.
 For example, the word `chicken` might be frequently followed by the words `nuggets`, `soup` or `rissoles`, but is unlikely to be followed by the word `purple`.
 The scorer identifies probabilities of words occurring together.

-The default scorer used by 🐸STT is trained on [the English text from the Multilingual LibriSpeech dataset](https://dl.fbaipublicfiles.com/mls/mls_lm_english.tar.gz) (44G).
+The default scorer used by 🐸STT is trained on the LibriSpeech dataset.
+The LibriSpeech dataset is based on [LibriVox](https://librivox.org/) - an open collection of out-of-copyright and public domain works.

 You may need to build your own scorer - your own _language model_ if: